cockroachdb/docs/v19.2/learn-cockroachdb-sql.md

 ---
-title: Learn CockroachDB SQL
+title: Learn CockroachDB SQL with a Running Cluster
-summary: Learn some of the most essential CockroachDB SQL statements.
+summary: Learn some of the most essential CockroachDB SQL statements on a local cluster.
 toc: true
 build_for: [standard, managed]
 ---